rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

 Verify that the Active status is __active (running)__.

-Load sample data into the MySQL database.
-This script creates two sample tables - t1 and t2 with 5000 rows, and 1000 rows respectively -

-`mysql < sample-test.sql`{{execute T1}}

 Install the perf and d3 packages -

 `sudo yum install -y perf js-d3-flame-graph`{{execute T1}}